Unincorporated area

 An unincorporated area is a parcel of land that is not governed by a local general-purpose municipal corporation.
 They may be governed or serviced by an encompassing unit (such as a county) or another branch of the state (such as the military).
-There are many unincorporated communities and areas in the United States and Canada, but many countries do not use the concept of an unincorporated area.
+There are many unincorporated communities and areas in the United States and Canada, while many countries do not use the concept of an unincorporated area.

 By country

 Argentina

 In Argentina, the provinces of Chubut, Córdoba, Entre Ríos, Formosa, Neuquén, Río Negro, San Luis, Santa Cruz, Santiago del Estero, Tierra del Fuego, and Tucumán have areas that are outside any municipality or commune.

 Australia

 Unlike many other countries, Australia has only one level of local government immediately beneath state and territorial governments.
 A local government area (LGA) often contains several towns and even entire metropolitan areas.
 Thus, aside from very sparsely populated areas and a few other unique cases, almost all of Australia is part of an LGA.
 Unincorporated areas are often in remote locations, cover vast areas, or have very small populations.

 Postal addresses in unincorporated areas, as in other parts of Australia, normally use the suburb or locality names gazetted by the relevant state or territorial government.
 Thus, any ambiguity regarding addresses rarely exists in unincorporated areas.